 Anyone who wants to help people be safer from suicide.
-As the main focus of training and development at CapU is to better assist students, most trainings are provided to student leaders and faculty/staff who directly assist students.
+As the main focus of training and development at CapU is to better assist students, most training is provided to student leaders and faculty/staff who directly assist students.
 This training is unique in that it is not only applicable at CapU, but also between coworkers, family members, and in relationships.
-All are encourage to take this training who feel they wish to make a step in the direction towards the CapU Community Suicide-Safer Plan.
+All are encouraged to take this training who feel they wish to make a step in the direction towards the CapU Community Suicide-Safer Plan.

 safeTALK participants will be better able to: